SBB is playing a pioneering role in the circular economy and therefore helping to transform Switzerland into a sustainable society and economy.

 Example: renovation of train coaches.

 The renovation of type EW IV train coaches includes protecting the body and floor of the coach against corrosion damage and upgrading the passenger compartment.
-These coaches are expected to be used in SBB’s long-distance services into the 2030s, thus keeping them in circulation for longer.
+They will be used on SBB’s long-distance services until the 2030s, keeping the already well-used coaches in circulation for even longer.